-The parties protected by a public payment bond are "all laborers, mechanics, and subcontractors and material suppliers, and all persons who supply such person or persons, or subcontractors, with provisions and supplies."
+The parties protected by a public payment bond are "all laborers, mechanics, and subcontractors and material suppliers, and all persons who supply such person or persons, or subcontractors."
 This provision is a bit obscure.
 The phrase "such person or persons" appears to refer to individual workers (laborers and mechanics).
-Persons who provide materials to subcontractors are protected by the bond, but persons who provide materials to material suppliers are not.
-9
+Persons who provide materials to subcontractors are protected by the bond, but persons who provide materials to material suppliers are not.10

-Because the bond is a form of security given by the contractor, an unregistered subcontractor can pursue a claim against the bond just as it could pursue a claim against the contractor directly.
-10
+Because the bond is a form of security given by the contractor, an unregistered contractor can pursue a claim against the bond just as it could pursue a claim against the contractor directly.
+11

 It has been held that, by allowing claims for "provisions and supplies" as well as for "materials," the bond statute gives broader protection than the lien statute.
-"Supplies" are things furnished for the work that are necessarily consumed by use in the work, such as fuel for equipment, food for workers and expendable drill bits but not insurance or freight charges to bring equipment to the site.
+"Supplies" are things furnished for the work that are necessarily consumed by use in the work, such as fuel for

-8 See Old Nat.
+9 See Old Nat.
 Bank of Spokane v.
 Lewis County, 137 Wash.
 436, 441, 242 P. 961 (1926).